j4m355/rasp-pi-energenie-web-service/README.md

                }

- PlugNumber: 0 turns all on - 1 and 2 etc control socket 1 and 2 etc
+ PlugNumber: 0 controls all sockets - 1 and 2 etc control socket 1 and 2 etc

  PlugState: 1 or 0 - 1 turns socket on, 0 turns socket off